swathijayaseelan/ECToolKit-Documentation/ErrorsReport.md

 #### Errors Report:
 -	Report holds two different kinds of Errors.
-Credit Errors & Course Errors
+Credit Errors & Course Errors.

 #### Credit Error Details:
 - Below are the type of checks made in the student schedule and errors are captured.